ODBC from C tutorial (part 1) — getting started

 ODBC Reference

-The ODBC Application Programming Interface (API) defines the functions your application can call in the ODBC driver manager and the arguments they take.
+The ODBC Application Programming Interface (API) defines the functions your application can call in the ODBC Driver Manager and the arguments they take.

-The reference for the ODBC API is The Microsoft ODBC 3.0 Programmers Reference Volume 1 and 2 (ISBN 1-57231-516-4) although you may have some trouble finding this now.
+The reference for the ODBC API is the Microsoft ODBC 3.0 Programmer's Reference Volume 1 and 2 (ISBN 1-57231-516-4) although you may have some trouble finding this now.
 You can also find the entire ODBC reference in older versions of the ODBC SDK and online at Microsoft's web site.

-ODBC Handles
+ODBC handles

-In ODBC there are four main handle types and you will need to know at least three to do anything useful:
+In ODBC, there are four main handle types and you will need to know at least three to do anything useful:

-ODBC handles are opaque types and although the ODBC standard does not specifically say they are pointers to structures they generally are (but you should not rely on this).
+ODBC handles are opaque types and although the ODBC standard does not specifically say they are pointers to structures, they generally are (but you should not rely on this).

-String Arguments
+String arguments

 SQLRETURN SQLPrepare(SQLHSTMT stmt,